kankankankankankan/github-trending/README.md

 ## Unknown

+* 【2025-02-01】[The-Cool-Coders / Project-Ideas-And-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤.
 * 【2025-01-01】[tycrek / degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.
 * 【2025-01-01】[gantFDT / icraft](https://github.com/gantFDT/icraft) - iCraft Editor - Help you easily create excellent 3D architecture diagrams
 * 【2024-12-29】[deepseek-ai / DeepSeek-Coder-V2](https://github.com/deepseek-ai/DeepSeek-Coder-V2) - DeepSeek-Coder-V2: Breaking the Barrier of Closed-Source Models in Code Intelligence